 If you’re obsessed with reading, interested in writing, and like to travel and create things, we’ll get along like paper and glue.

 In 2019, I discovered the magical benefits of handmade soap and quickly became addicted to making it.
-I started the DeTour Soap Co., and my soaps are featured at the Timberdoodle Gift Shop in DeTour Village, Pickle Point in Hessel, The Foundary in Sault Ste.
-Marie, and Raeann's Boutique in Pickford, MI.
+I started the DeTour Soap Co., and my soaps are featured at the Timberdoodle Gift Shop in DeTour Village, Pickle Point in Hessel, and The Alberta House in Sault Ste.
+Marie, Michigan.
 The DeTour Soap Co. does presentations and shows on the road throughout the year.